Mega Man (Archie Comics)

-Mega Man is a comic series based on the video game series of the same name by Capcom produced by Archie Comics which was announced at New York Comic Con 2010.
-The series began publication in April 2011 with Ian Flynn, who has written many stories for Archie's Sonic the Hedgehog series, as its lead writer.
-The series has proved highly successful, and in 2013 a crossover took place between the Mega Man and Sonic series, under the title "Worlds Collide".
+Mega Man is a comic series produced by Archie Comics based on the video game series of the same name by Capcom.
+It was announced at New York Comic Con 2010, and the series began publication in April 2011 with Ian Flynn, who has written many stories for Archie's Sonic the Hedgehog series, as its lead writer.
+The series proved highly successful, and in 2013 a crossover took place between the Mega Man and Sonic series, under the title "Worlds Collide".
 The series does not follow the events of the games in exact order, including an adaptation of the Japanese exclusive game Super Adventure Rockman between those of Mega Man 2 and Mega Man 3.
 The series later included a few stories set in the time of the Mega Man X series.
 The popularity of Worlds Collide subsequently led to a second crossover with the Sonic series, Worlds Unite.
 The series was put into an "indefinite hiatus" after issue 55, concluding with setup for an adaptation of Mega Man 4.

 The series is also notable for the artistic liberties taken with various characters.
 Shadow Man of Mega Man 3 and the Stardroids of Mega Man V are both featured as creations of Ra Moon, the primary antagonist from Super Adventure Rockman, and all are featured as foes of a group of robots based on Mega Man 8 character Duo.
 Mega Man and Proto Man's Japanese names-Rock and Blues-are adapted as the names for their civilian forms.
 Several Robot Masters also appear in the series earlier than they did in the games.

-Boom!
-Studios released a six-issue miniseries based on Mega Man: Fully Charged in August 2020, which has made the return of the Archie comic even more unlikely.
+In April 2025, Udon Entertainment announced a reprint of the series with updated art and new short stories from the original creative team.